larsmbergvall/model-factories/README.md

 Very simple package for creating class based model factories.
 Inspired by Laravel [Model Factories](https://laravel.com/docs/eloquent-factories)

-This package is still in early development, so expect bugs and breaking changes :)
+The intended use is in tests and when you need to seed data for local development.

 **[Changelog](https://github.com/larsmbergvall/model-factories/blob/main/CHANGELOG.md)**